 It’s the result of buyers becoming much more discerning and educating themselves about products and services before they actually buy.

-The promise and attraction of new.
+The promise and reality of Content Marketing.

 Sounds kinda cool, right?

 But there are a lot of critical questions that are easy to gloss over in the march to this new marketing nirvana.
 For example:

 The significant transformation to become a publisher is a huge challenge for just about any businesses—especially B2B companies.
-Because in those kinds of organizations, the attitude prevails that products and solutions are so complex and sales cycles are so long that the majority of time and effort is focused on explaining why their solution is better than a competitor.
+Because in those kinds of organizations, the attitude prevails that solutions are so complex and sales cycles are so long that the majority of time and effort is focused on explaining why their solution is better than a competitor.

 All content creation is not equal.

-Before you embark on attempting to transform your organization into a content factory, a widely recognized formula that defines who usually creates most content (and most innovation) might be worth considering.
+Before you embark on attempting to transform your organization into a content factory, a widely recognized formula that defines who usually creates most content—and most innovation—might be worth considering.
 Wikipedia defines it as the 1% rule of internet culture: the 1-9-90 principle.

 As the formula discloses, groups within an organization can usually be classified by their expected participation in content creation.
 They look something like this:

-• 1% are usually heavy contributors
+- | 1% are heavy contributors

 - | 9% participate as occasional contributors

-• The other 90% end up as just lurkers whose net contribution to output is exactly zero.
+- | 90% are lurkers whose net contribution to output = zero.

 Given these typical characteristics, is it realistic to expect significant and continuous contributions from your team if it’s a voluntary requirement?
 Will it just become another thing to do in addition to their current responsibilities and obligations?

 If it’s true that content marketing is now the emerging way for companies to get and keep customers, they may no longer have a choice to just sit back and be content consumers in their industry.

 Good luck with that.